 - Yorkshire Sport Foundation This website contains lots of resources on how to be active during this time.
 The Yorkshire Sport Foundation's #ThisIsPE activities are recommended by the Department for Education for quality learning experiences.

-- Active Fusion have created a free resource pack for families to help keep children active under lockdown.
+- Active Fusion have created a free resource pack for families to help keep children active.

 - Daily PE classes for kids and the whole family by Joe Wicks ‘The Body Coach’

 - 10 min workouts Short on time?
 These 10-minute workouts might be ideal!
 These equipment-free fitness routines are great to do at home and short enough for you to easily fit them into your daily schedule

 - Select your workout tutorial Choose a workout from the NHS Fitness Studio's range of online exercise videos.
 Take your pick from 24 instructor-led videos including aerobics exercise, strength and resistance, and pilates and yoga.
 These workouts have been created by fitness experts InstructorLive and range from 10 to 45 minutes.

 - Seated Exercises These gentle sitting exercises will help improve your mobility and prevent falls, and can even be done at home.
 Don't worry if you've not done much for a while – these seated exercises are gentle and easy to follow.
 A variety of seated exercise videos can be found on the Doncaster Connects website.

 - The Activity Alliance have produced guidance for disabled people on how to adapt physical activities to make them more accessible.